- Page Count: 693

 I thought the end wasn’t so much sad as it was inspirational, but it’s possible I’m just in a different mindset.
 This series has meant a ton to me on a personal level because Aelin is dealt a tough hand, yet makes the decision to keep fighting.
 Doctors told me I wouldn’t live to see 2013, but I’ve been hanging in there one day at a time.
 I read books so that I have something to keep holding on for… kind of like some weird version of 1,001 Nights.
 (I know I get overly excited on social media about Empire of Storms, but I just never thought I’d make it to read this book and can’t explain how amazing it is to even hold it).
 I thought I resonated with Aelin’s journey in Heir of Fire, but the quote towards the end of this book was like someone put my mind on paper:

-Anyways, the ending was emotional, but I’m really not sad because I’m mostly too excited at how awesome the next book could be now!
 There are a few things I’m still waiting to see set up more (like some Valg history or better sense of the threat), but hopefully the next book can squeeze that in before the war.
-(UPDATE – TOWER OF DAWN TOTALLY FIXED THIS YAY).
+(UPDATE – omg TOWER OF DAWN TOTALLY FIXED THIS.
+MAJORLY).

 Update about the three exclusive short stories: